kilowhat/kilowhat.net/_extensions/wordpress.md

 ## Flarum changelog

+### Version 2.0.2 - January 30, 2025

+- Allow more recent versions of the dependencies to be used, increasing compatibility with other extensions.
+- Strip `<span>` and `<div>` from the WP post content when read as Markdown by third-party extensions.
+- Fix typo in setting description.

 ### Version 2.0.1 - June 1, 2024

 - Require backoffice 0.1.4, move WordPress settings page back to Flarum admin panel.